Complete bike maintenance tips: From tires to brakes

 Tire Maintenance: Check the tire pressure regularly and maintain it within the recommended range specified on the sidewall of the tire.
 Inspect the tires for any cuts, bulges, or excessive wear.
 Replace worn-out tires promptly.
 Additionally, ensure the tires are properly seated on the rims to avoid pinch flats.

-4: What Chain Lube Should I Use on My Road Bike?
+4: What Chain Lube Should I Use on My Road Bike

 A well-lubricated chain ensures smooth shifting and reduces wear.
 Use a bicycle-specific chain lubricant and apply it to the chain while rotating the pedals backward.
 Wipe off any excess lubricant to prevent attracting dirt.